en3sis/hans/README.md

 ### `npm start`

-Will run the bot with the production environment.
+It will run the bot with the production environment.

 ### With Kubernetes (WIP)